The 2019 line up included Connie Kaldor & James Keelghan, Greenbank, Betty and the Bobs, and David Myles.

 With special guest Beth Tufts

 Who???
 Betty and the Bobs started as a fun side project by some excellent musicians and friends who had worked together in different combinations.
 Many of them have also won Junos and CFMAs.
 These are players at the top of their game, playing for their own amusement; that the audience gets to enjoy the show is a bonus.
 Why did we book them?
 Member Suzie Vinnick is our most-requested past performer; she’ll be bringing her pals, including Katherine Wheatley, Wendell Ferguson, Soozie Schlanger, David Woodhead, Rich Greenspoon, and David Matheson.
-Come prepared to laugh, clap, and sing along.
+Any audience needs to comes prepared to laugh, clap, and sing along.

-Our opener for this show will be Beth Tufts, a talented young performer from Elphin, Ontario, Canada’s JUNO capital.
+Our opener for this show was Beth Tufts, a talented young performer from Elphin, Ontario, Canada’s JUNO capital.
 Beth is the daughter of two musicians, and has been singing ever since she can remember.
 Her clarion voice is all her own, as is her talent.

 April 27, 2019